micku/disapproval_api/README.md

 (☞ﾟ∀ﾟ)☞

 ## Usage
+Just go to [http://disapi.grg.io/categories.json](http://disapi.grg.io/categories.json) and use whatever you want!

+## Customizing
+I will be happy to accept pull requests.

+or...

-Just fork the repo, configure your GitHub Pages to [publish from gh-pages branch](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/#enabling-github-pages-to-publish-your-site-from-master-or-gh-pages) and run:
+Fork&clone the repo, configure your GitHub Pages to [publish from gh-pages branch](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/#enabling-github-pages-to-publish-your-site-from-master-or-gh-pages) and run:

 ```
 npm install